Statue of Lenin at Finland Station

 The statue of Lenin at Finland Station in Saint Petersburg is one of the most famous statues of Vladimir Lenin in Russia.
 Erected in 1926, it was one of the first large-scale statues of Lenin, being completed within three years of his death.
 It depicts the man making a speech from atop an armoured car, soon after his 1917 arrival at the station from exile abroad.
 It was designed in an early constructivist style by sculptor Sergei A. Evseev and architects Vladimir Shchuko and Vladimir Helfreich.
 The style and pose of the statue were imitated by later works.
 The statue is one of few in Saint Petersburg that survived after the fall of the Soviet Union.
 It was damaged in a 2009 bomb attack but has since been repaired.

 Lenin at Finland Station

 Russian revolutionary leader Vladimir Lenin had been living in exile in Switzerland during the First World War.
-After the February Revolution he was permitted by the German authorities to travel via sealed train across German territory, take a ferry to Helsinki and thence a train to Petrograd, as Saint Petersburg was then known.
+After the February Revolution he was permitted by the German authorities to travel via sealed train across German territory to Petrograd (as Saint Petersburg was then known), via neutral Sweden.
 Arriving at the city's Finland Station he was met by a crowd of Bolshevik sympathisers and climbed onto the turret of an armoured car.
 He rode the car to the Bolshevik headquarters at the Kshesinskaya Palace and delivered a speech in favour of Bolshevism and denouncing the moderate Mensheviks and Socialist Revolutionary Party.
 After the Russian Civil War, Lenin led the communist Soviet Union, but died of a stroke on 21 January 1924.